Dodecanese Island Hopping Made Easy

 Dodecanese Island Group - Patmos

 Patmos is a very small island.
-The capital, Chora, is a charming spot to visit and has plenty of small taverns and coffee shops to enjoy a delicious, authentic meal in the sun.
-The capital is a vibrant spot during the evening hours but never overly busy or bustling.
+The capital, Chora, is a charming spot to visit, with plenty of small taverns and coffee shops where you can enjoy a delicious, authentic meal in the sun.
+The capital is a vibrant spot in the evening, but never overly bustling.

 RECOMMENDED POST

-Below is a map of the Dodecanese islands that only has the biggest 15 islands.
+Below is a map of the Dodecanese islands showing the 15 major islands.

 Best Beaches In Rhodes - Anthony Quinn Beach